mxkaske/evnt.sh/README.md

 - Chess game where every move is stored as event.
 That way, you can replay the whole game.
 - Inside the [Vercel Activity Dashboard](https://vercel.com/dashboard/activity) you can filter by `type`.
 Check it out, again.

+- Event Types: Should always start with the context and end with a verb.
+Instead of `"create-comment"`, use `"comment-create"`.
+Makes it easier to group/order them by context.